elizabethtl/elizabethtl.github.io/_pages/research.md

 In total, we identified and verified vulnerabilities and their proof-of-concept exploits for 21 extensions, impacting 6 million users.

+To appear in 2024 ISOC Network and Distributed Systems Symposium (NDSS)

 ## Software Bill of Materials (SBoM)

 A grey literature review was conducted on articles relating to the benefits and challenges of SBoMs.